 A Little Homework Can Help with Payment Plan Decision

-Also visit the US Energy Information Administration (EIA) website,, where on their homepage there’s a link to a valuable feature entitled “ .”
+Also visit the US Energy Information Administration (EIA) website and look at their “ ” page.
 It includes information on projected heating costs for the coming winter season as well as projected winter fuel costs by specific fuel and region.
 A summary of winter weather forecasts for the US is also provided.